reteP-riS/HistoricEvents-Germany/README.md

 Tested with webtrees v2.0.11 on PHP v7.4.13.

 ## Installation
-1. Unzip the package into your `webtrees/modules_v4` directory of your web server.
+1. Download and unzip the respective .zip file into your `webtrees/modules_v4` directory of your web server.
-2. Rename the folder to `HistoricEvents-Germany`.
+2. Rename the folder `webtrees-HistoricEvents-Germany-x.y.z` with x.y.z being the version number to `HistoricEvents-Germany`.

 ## Usage
 1. As administrator activate this module in Control Panel -> Modules -> Individual page -> Historic events.